 Q: Why does Allah want us to give charity even to those whom we do not know?

-A: They (the righteous faithful ones) fulfill their vows and they fear a Day whose damage is widespread; And they give to eat, the food despite its love to a needy person and an orphan and a prisoner; Indeed we feed you for the Sake of Allah - we do not want from you a reward or to be thankful; For we fear from Our God a severe frowning Day*; So Allah saved them from the disaster of that Day and let them meet with youthfulness and joy; And He rewarded them for being patient with a Garden (of Paradise) and (garments of) silk.
+A: They (the righteous believers) fulfill their vows and they fear a Day whose damage is widespread; And they give to eat, the food despite its love to a needy person and an orphan and a prisoner; >Indeed we feed you for the Sake of Allah - we do not want from you a reward or to be thankful; For we fear from Our God a severe frowning Day*; So Allah saved them from the disaster of that Day and let them meet with youthfulness and joy; And He rewarded them for being patient with a Garden (of Paradise) and (garments of) silk.

 Translation of: Ayat 7 - 12, Surat AlInsan.